joakim/bismark/readme.md

 ### Lists

 Items are either ordered or unordered.
-Unordered items use either a `-` dash or `•` bullet.
+Unordered items are prefixed with a `-` dash or a `•` bullet.

 Nested items must be indented, either with spaces (at least to the leftmost column of the outer item's text) or with tabs (one for each indentation level).